Indonesian fires worsen, Singapore smog sets record

 An APRIL statement said the company and third-party suppliers had a "strict no-burn policy" for all concessions in Indonesia.

-The analysis did not reveal the cause of the fires or who was at fault.

-A spokeswoman for Golden Agri Resources, SMART's Singapore-listed parent, said the company knew of no hotspots on its concessions.
+"Given the current situation, we have intensified our fire surveillance patrols with sufficient firefighting equipment," she said.
+"If illegal fires are started near our estates we will take prompt action to put them out and report to the local authorities."

-Illegal burning on Indonesia's Sumatra island typically takes place in the June to September dry season to clear space for palm oil plantations.
-This year's fires are unusually widespread and the haze is the worst in Singapore's history.
+Illegal burning on Indonesia's Sumatra island typically take place in the June to September dry season to clear space for palm oil plantations.
+But this year's fires are unusually widespread and the haze is the worst in Singapore's history.

 Singapore's government has warned it could last weeks.